 Your Child’s First Tooth

 Your child’s baby teeth will hold the space in the jaw for the permanent teeth to develop.
 The baby teeth also help the child to speak normally and will help their chewing function and appearance.
+Learn more about the importance of baby or primary teeth here from Wikipedia.

 A baby’s 20 primary teeth are already present in their jawbone at birth and will erupt within the first 3 years of their life.
 Generally, the first tooth will arrive around 6 months.
 Some babies will erupt their first tooth as early as 4 months and it is not uncommon for the first tooth to grow in closer to a year.